michielvh1995/CardManager/readme.md

 ## Python TODO:
 ### Tier 1:
   * Allow for return values for queries
-  * Allow for searching for a value for a field
-  * Allow for subsetting on rows
+  * Allow for SELECT queries
+    - Remove error when querying on non-existant fields
+  * Clean \"\" from the field names

   * Save databases/tables on the harddrive
   * Load databases from a file
   * Look into list-reordering prevention (or if this is even a thing)